salmdoo/SwiftUI-MealCategogies/README.md

 The application provides users with a seamless experience, empowering them to effortlessly explore a diverse array of recipes.
 It presents comprehensive details, including instructions and a comprehensive list of ingredients, enhancing the user's culinary journey with a wealth of information and inspiration

 ### User cases
-* A user browsing the list of recipes.
+* A user browsing the list of meals.
-* A user reviewing the recipe details when clicking on a recipe.
+* A user reviewing the recipe details when clicking on a meal.
 * A user going over reviewed recipes in offline mode.

 ### Screenshots